Portfolio overview

 The Clean Energy Regulator (CER) is responsible for the administration of market based mechanisms that incentivise reduction in greenhouse gas emissions and the promotion of additional renewable electricity generation.
 In achieving these objectives the CER is responsible for the administration of the Australian Carbon Credit Unit Scheme and the programs and regulation supporting the Renewable Energy Target.

-CER’s total budgeted expenses for 2023-24 are just under $356.6 million, with other expenses attributable to 65 per cent, as shown in Figure 7.
-Other provisions represent 94 per cent of total budgeted liabilities.
+CER’s total budgeted expenses for 2024–25 are $387.8 million, with other expenses attributable to 69 per cent, as shown in Figure 7.
+Other provisions represent 86 per cent of total budgeted liabilities.

 Figure 7: Clean Energy Regulator budgeted financial statements by category ($’000)

-• the occurrence and valuation of expenses and liabilities for the Australian Carbon Credit Unit Scheme, due to the complexity of the program and degree of judgement required by CER to determine the provision for payments.
+• The occurrence and valuation of expenses and liabilities for the Australian Carbon Credit Unit Scheme, due to the complexity of the program and judgement required by CER to determine the provision for payments.

-• the recognition of shortfall charges under the Renewable Energy (Electricity) Act 2000 and associated refund provision, due to the significance and complexity of the program and the degree of management judgement required by CER in determining the refund provision.
+• The recognition of shortfall charges under the Renewable Energy (Electricity) Act 2000 and associated refund provision, due to the significance and complexity of the program judgement required by CER in determining the refund provision.

 Snowy Hydro Limited

-Snowy Hydro Limited (Snowy Hydro) is a government business enterprise responsible for energy generation activities to supply the National Electricity Market as well as operating as a retail energy provider.
+Snowy Hydro Limited (Snowy Hydro) is a government business enterprise responsible for energy generation activities to supply the National Electricity Market as well as operating as a retail energy provider through the Red Energy and Lumo Energy brands.

-Snowy Hydro’s total actual total assets for 2021-22 were just under $9.0 billion, with property, plant and equipment contributing to 58 per cent and other assets (encompassing other financial assets) contributing to 22 per cent, as shown in Figure 8.
-Trade and other receivables represent seven per cent of total actual assets.
+Snowy Hydro’s total actual total assets for 2022–23 were $9.8 billion, with property, plant and equipment contributing to 73 per cent and other financial assets (encompassing other financial assets including energy derivatives) contributing to 11 per cent, as shown in Figure 8.
+Snowy Hydro’s total liabilities were just under $3.9 billion, with interest bearing liabilities (including debt) contributing 66 per cent.

 Figure 8: Snowy Hydro Limited actual financial statements by category ($’000)